 That may seem simple.
 But simple does not necessarily mean easy or without challenge.
 The greatest challenge is the practitioner’s own subconscious.
 The Shabad provokes a release of stored subconscious patterns of thinking and feeling.
 If, under the torrential flood of subconscious feelings and thoughts, you persist in repeating the pattern of the Shabad Guru, then the new pattern establishes itself.
 Your mind clears, and you awaken dormant inner capacities or enhance existing ones.”
 Taken from the 3HO website

-Mantra is a powerful therapy and meditation tool that can help free your mind of background chatter and calm your nervous system.
+In Kundalini Yoga music, mantra is a powerful therapy and meditation tool that can help free your mind of background chatter and calm your nervous system.
 Practicing mantra can aid in altering the hidden motivation behind impulses and habits and negative thoughts.

-Meditation – The purpose of Kundalini Meditation is to awaken the latent energy at the base of the spine.
+Meditation.
+The purpose of Kundalini Meditation is to awaken the latent energy at the base of the spine.
 Our healing sounds include powerful Kundalini meditation mantras that will help you concentrate better and block out random, distracting sounds

-Physical workout sounds – We create yoga music with specially set tempos and lengths to set an appropriate mood for asana practice.
+Physical workout sounds.
+We create yoga music with specially set tempos and lengths to set an appropriate mood for Asana practice.
 As artists we make healing sounds that facilitate the physical, emotional, and spiritual shifts that Kundalini yoga can bring.

 We perform hymns from the Guru Granth Sahib, the Sikh holy scripture.
 It contains compositions and utterances from the whole spectrum of society at a time when the Indian consciousness was afflicted at its peak by the caste system.
 The Guru Granth Sahib then, also called the Word-Guru brings a universal message for the benefit of all humankind without any distinction.